Farmington receives trendsetter city awards for public safety, fitness

 FARMINGTON, Ark.
-(KNWA) — Farmington is getting state-wide recognition for being a trendsetter city.
+(KFTA) — Farmington is getting state-wide recognition for being a trendsetter city.

 The city was recognized for it’s improvement to public safety, and to wellness and fitness.